corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 * **Data**
   * *NAV_TM_TaskMetric* - CDT to store Task metric data that is saved to the database.
   * *NAV_TM Data Store* - Data Store used for the NAV_TM app.
 You'll need to point the data store to a schema of your choice.

+### Constraints
+* Database
+  * Process and task names and descriptions will be truncated at 255 characters.
+    * The truncation can be avoided by altering the NAV_TM_TaskMetric CDT and revising the NAV_TM_TEXT_COLUMN_MAX_CHARACTERS constant.
+  * As task metrics are collected over time, the database table NAV_TM_TaskMetric will need to be tuned for optimal performance.
+* Task Reports
+  * Approximately 10,000 task metrics are collected at a time.
+  * It's recommended that the timer in the 'NAV_TM Save Task Metrics' process model be set to run once a day outside of normal business hours but may be adjusted.
+  * For simplicity, the shortest duration unit is 1 minute.

 ## Future Development
 * Reports for Active Tasks